-Highlights:

-states and the District of Columbia mandate sex education.

-states require schools to stress

-abstinence when sex education

-or HIV/STI instruction is provided.

-5 states require instruction on condoms or contraception when sex education or HIV/STI instruction is provided.

-States do not require sex ed or HIV/STI instruction to be any of the following: age-appropriate, medically accurate, culturally responsive, or evidence-based/ evidence-informed.
+- states and the District of Columbia require sex education. - states require HIV education. - states require schools to emphasize the importance of abstinence when sex education or HIV/STI instruction is provided. - states provide abstinence-only sex education. - states require instruction on condoms or contraception when sex education or HIV/STI instruction is provided. - states do not require sex ed or HIV/STI instruction to be any of the following: age-appropriate, medically accurate, culturally responsive, or evidencebased/evidence-informed.